AdamSobieski/Foundation/Notes/FSMOM.md

 fsm1.transition(event);
 ```

-With respect to accessing data on states, either something like `window.getComputedStyle()` could be of use or these data could be accessed directly from the object as properties.
+With respect to accessing data on states, either something like `window.getComputedStyle()` could be of use or these data could be accessed directly from the objects as properties.

 ```js
 var selection = window.getComputedStyle(s, 'selection');